Financial Assistance for Bills and More

 Find Your Loan Servicer

-If you don't know whether your mortgage is federally backed, see a list of federal agencies that provide or insure mortgages.
+If you don't know whether your mortgage is federally backed, ask your loan servicer.
 You can also check the Fannie Mae loan lookup and the Freddie Mac loan lookup to see if either one owns or backs your mortgage.
 Together, Fannie Mae and Freddie Mac own nearly half of all mortgages in the U.S.

 Homeless Services and Resources